Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/download.md

 ### Composer

-You can also install and manage Boosted's Sass and JavaScript using [Composer](https://getcomposer.org/):
+You can also install and manage OUDS Web's Sass and JavaScript using [Composer](https://getcomposer.org/):

 ```sh
 composer require orange-opensource/ouds-web:{{< param current_version >}}